bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/return.md

     return;
     a + b;

-The console will warn "unreachable code after return statement".
+The console will warn “unreachable code after return statement”.

 **Note:** Starting with Firefox 40, a warning is shown in the console if unreachable code is found after a `return` statement.